Chapter 2: Amnesia

 "Exactly.
 Whoever it was, or whoever they were, it's clear they didn't expect you to survive.
 I might be completely wrong, but by the scars on your legs, one could assume you were tied up, maybe with a weight tied to it so you'd sink.
 You probably fought back, or tried to.
 You could've harmed your hand falling, or fighting, or it was done to manipulate you into doing something.
 Either way, I believe it's most likely it was intentional, and with the clear intention of hurting you beyond repair."

-"It's a far stretch with no tangible evidence, but not at all an unlikely speculation."
-He locked eyes with me.
-"You need to understand how vulnerable you are, and how unique your situation really is.
+"It's a far stretch with no tangible evidence, but not at all an unlikely speculation," he said, continuing to frown at my attempts at humor.
+"You need to understand how vulnerable you are, and how unique your situation is.
 The Police promised to search through all the missing person reports during the last six months, but it's likely that once your face gets plastered on billboards with the story of a girl who cannot recall a single thing about her life, you'll be beating the press away with a stick.
 It's an extraordinary situation you're in, and you need to be careful.
 Unless, of course, you do want your story to be all over the place."

-"I don't."
-I immediately replied.
+"I don't," I replied, getting serious for once.
 "I mean, obviously, I want to find my family, but I don't want to become the next hot topic for newspapers.
-And if there's someone out there who expects me to be dead, doesn't that put me in danger if I suddenly appear on billboards asking who I am?"
+If there's someone out there who expects me to be dead, doesn't that put me in danger if I suddenly appear on billboards asking who I am?"

-I took a breath, and fiddled with the ends of my braid as I asked, "So what do you suggest I do?"
+I fiddled with the ends of my braid as I asked, "So what do you suggest I do?"

 "Speak to the social worker, and then speak to the NYPD.
 We'll go from there."